 - 1. Press the PTT (Push-To-Talk: (3)) switch and say "Mayday, Mayday, Mayday.
-This is , , " (your vessel's name). - 2.
+This is , " (your vessel's name). - 2.
 Then repeat once: "Mayday, " (your vessel's name). - 3.
 Now report your position in latitude/longitude, or by giving a true or magnetic bearing (state which) to a well-known landmark such as a navigation aid or geographic feature such as an island or harbor entry. - 4.
 Explain the nature of your distress (sinking, collision, aground, fire, heart attack, life-threatening injury, etc.). - 5.
-State the kind of assistance your desire (pumps, medical aid, etc.).

-- 6. Report the number of persons aboard and condition of any injured. - 7.
+State the kind of assistance your desire (pumps, medical aid, etc.). - 6.
+Report the number of persons aboard and condition of any injured. - 7.
 Estimate the present seaworthiness and condition of your vessel. - 8.
 Give your vessel's description: length, design (power or sail), color and other distinguishing marks.
-The total transmission should not exceed 1 minute. - 10.
+The total transmission should not exceed 1 minute. - 9.
+End the message by saying "OVER".
+Release the PTT (a) switch and listen. - 10.
 If there is no answer, repeat the above procedure.
 If there is still no response, try another channel.

-3.5 CALLING ANOTHER VESSEL (CHANNEL 16 OR 9)
+3.6 CALLING ANOTHER VESSEL (CHANNEL 16 OR 9)